(In alphabetical order)

 Johns Hopkins University

 Dr. Bower’s research and public health nursing practice is focused on the elimination of racial disparities in maternal and child health.
-Using a lens of social justice, she aims to understand why these disparities exist and develop interventions to reverse them.
 Her research examines the role of racism and respectful maternity care in maternal and child health outcomes.
 She also studies involvement in maternal, infant, and early childhood home visiting programs and the impact childhood trauma has on involvement.
-Dr. Bower applies a community-engaged approach to her research that comes from her 18 years of experience practicing as a public health nurse, including the Baltimore City Health Department, the B’More for Healthy Babies Initiative, and the Fetal and Infant Mortality Review (FIMR).
-She has received funding from the Johns Hopkins Clinical Research Scholars (NIH KL2) program, the Johns Hopkins Urban Health Institute, and the Health Resources & Services Administration (HRSA).
+Dr. Bower applies a community-engaged approach to her research that comes from her 18 years of experience practicing as a public health nurse and involvement with the Baltimore City Health Department, the B’More for Healthy Babies Initiative, and the Fetal and Infant Mortality Review (FIMR).

 Dr. Creanga is the Program Director for MDMOM.
 Her research focuses on perinatal quality and safety both domestically and internationally.
 She is the Associate Director of the International Center for Maternal and Newborn Health at the Johns Hopkins Bloomberg School of Public Health and an Associate Faculty at the Johns Hopkins Armstrong Institute for Patient Safety and Quality.
+Dr. Creanga is a member of the Maryland Maternal Mortality Review Committee.
 She has received numerous professional honors, including the Presidential Early Career Award for Scientists and Engineers from the United States Government, Executive Office of the President.

 Dr. Graham’s areas of clinical expertise include high-risk pregnancy conditions and fetal heart rate monitoring.
 He serves as the director of the Maternal-Fetal Medicine Fellowship Program at the Johns Hopkins School of Medicine.
 Dr. Graham joined the Johns Hopkins faculty in 1999.
 He is a fellow of the American College of Obstetricians and Gynecologists and a member of the Society for Maternal-Fetal Medicine and the Society for Gynecologic Investigation.
 He has served as a reviewer for several medical journals, including the American Journal of Infection Control, American Journal of Obstetrics and Gynecology, American Journal of Perinatology and the British Journal of Obstetrics and Gynecology.

-Ms. Hobbs is nurse with extensive experience working in the planning, implementation, monitoring, and evaluation of maternal and newborn health (MNH) programs in local, national, and international settings.
-In her most recent role as Provincial Director of Surveillance, Research, and Analytics at the Provincial Health Services Authority in British Columbia (BC), Canada, she led the monitoring and analysis of key perinatal health indicators and engaged with clinicians and key stakeholders for knowledge translation and quality improvement activities.
-Of particular relevancy, Ms. Hobbs led the improved maternal, fetal, and newborn morbidity and mortality surveillance and response activities within the province and nationally as the BC representative for the Society of Obstetricians and Gynaecologists of Canada Maternal Mortality Pilot Project.
-Ms. Hobbs has also worked extensively as a consultant for MNH monitoring and evaluation activities at the WHO, UNICEF, and NGOs in Uganda, Tanzania, and South Sudan.
-Ms. Hobbs holds a Master of Science in Clinical Epidemiology and Bachelor’s degrees in Nursing and Sociology from the University of Calgary.
+Ms. Hobbs is the lead for the severe maternal morbidity surveillance and analytic activities for MDMOM.
+She is a nurse epidemiologist with experience in the monitoring and evaluation (M&E) of maternal and newborn health (MNH) programs in local, national, and international settings.
+In her most recent role as Provincial Director, Surveillance, Research, and Analytics at Perinatal Services BC in Canada, she led the analysis of MNH indicators and engaged with clinicians and stakeholders for knowledge translation and quality improvement activities.
+Of relevancy, she co-led the maternal/fetal and newborn morbidity and mortality surveillance activities within the province and nationally as the BC representative with the Society of Obstetricians and Gynecologists of Canada Maternal Mortality Pilot Project.
+Ms. Hobbs has also worked extensively as a consultant with the WHO, UNICEF, and NGOs in Uganda, Tanzania, and South Sudan.

-Ms. Oguntade’s public health practice is focused on improving maternal and newborn health outcomes in domestic and international settings.
-Her area of expertise is qualitative research, particularly social behavioral interventions.
+Ms. Oguntade is the Program Coordinator for MDMOM.
+Her public health practice is focused on improving maternal and newborn health outcomes in domestic and international settings.
+Ms. Oguntade’s area of expertise is in qualitative research, particularly social behavioral interventions.
 Ms. Oguntade studies how implementation science can be used to inform successful adaptation, implementation and scale up of evidenced based maternal and newborn health interventions in low resource settings.
-Ms. Oguntade has Bachelor of Science in Community Health and Bachelor of Arts in Global Studies from the University of Illinois at Urbana Champaign.
-She obtained a Master of Science in Public Health from the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
-Ms. Oguntade has studied and conducted public health research in Bangladesh, Ecuador, Ghana, Hong Kong, Jordan, Nigeria, Taiwan and Turkey.
+Ms. Oguntade has conducted public health research in Bangladesh, Ecuador, Ghana, Hong Kong, Jordan, Nigeria, Taiwan and Turkey.

 Dr. Warren is a community-public health nurse whose academic work and research at the Johns Hopkins School of Nursing focus on reproductive healthcare in sub-Saharan Africa and caring for women who have been affected by female genital cutting.
-A certified nurse-midwife, she has cared for refugee and immigrant women in the U.S. and is committed to improving reproductive healthcare in countries of resettlement for women who have been affected by the practice.
-She served as a Peace Corps Volunteer (1994-96) in Mali, West Africa.
+As a certified nurse-midwife, she has cared for refugee and immigrant women in the U.S. and is committed to improving reproductive healthcare in countries of resettlement for women who have been affected by the practice.

 Maryland Department of Health

 Ms. McFadden provides public health leadership in the provision of maternal and child health services and the prevention, control, monitoring, and treatment of infectious diseases, cancer, chronic diseases, and environmental health hazards.
-She earned an MPH from George Washington University, and began her public health career as a Health Educator from 2000-2006 for Planned Parenthood of Metropolitan Washington.
+She began her public health career as a Health Educator from 2000-2006 for Planned Parenthood of Metropolitan Washington.
 Ms. McFadden transitioned to MDH in 2006, serving in several roles in the Center for Cancer Prevention and Control, including serving as the Office Director from 2011-2016.
 She also served as the MDH Maternal and Child Health Bureau Director from 2017-2018.

 Ms. Wilburn’s 25-year professional experience includes work in an array of family and children services in both residential and community-based settings.
-Ms. Wilburn served as the Program Manager for two evidence-based home visiting programs for pre and post-natal women in Charles County and Baltimore City.
-She earned a Master of Public Administration degree from West Virginia University.
-From 2004-2016, At MDH, Ms. Wilburn is responsible for ensuring Title V’s success in meeting federal programmatic and fiscal requirements.
-Additionally, Ms. Wilburn serves as the Project Coordinator for the MD MOM grant.
+From 2004-2016, Ms. Wilburn served as the Program Manager for two evidence-based home visiting programs for pre and post-natal women in Charles County and Baltimore City.
+Currently, Ms. Wilburn is responsible for ensuring Title V’s success in meeting federal programmatic and fiscal requirements at the Maryland Department of Health.

 Maryland Patient Safety Center

 Ms. DiPietro serves as the lead facilitator of several patient safety collaboratives, including those of the Maryland Perinatal Quality Collaborative.
 Additionally, she serves as the clinical resource, quality expert and lead on many of the Center’s initiatives and projects.
 Ms. DiPietro has more than 35 years of healthcare experience, holding executive, clinical, educational, and administrative nursing positions throughout the Baltimore-Washington metropolitan area.
-Ms. DiPietro holds both a Master of Science degree in Nursing Administration and a Bachelor of Science in Nursing degree from the University of Maryland.
-She is active in many local and national professional organizations, including The American Organization of Nurse Leaders, Maryland Organization of Nurse Leaders (MONL), The Maryland Association of Healthcare Executives, and the American College of Healthcare Executives.
-She is certified in advanced nursing administration through the American Nurses Association credentialing center and is a fellow of the American College of Healthcare Executives.
+She is certified in advanced nursing administration through the American Nurses Association credentialing center and she is a fellow of the American College of Healthcare Executives.